ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 $$

 where:

 - $N$ is the size of the input sequence and is a power of 2,
 - $p$ is a prime number such that $p = kN + 1$ for some integer $k$, ensuring that $p$ supports the existence of $N$th roots of unity,
 - $\omega$ is a primitive $N$th root of unity modulo $p$, meaning $\omega^N \equiv 1 \mod p$ and no smaller positive power of $\omega$ is congruent to 1 modulo $p$,
 - $k$ ranges from 0 to $N-1$, and it indexes the output sequence.

-The NTT is particularly useful because it enables efficient polynomial multiplication under modulo arithmetic, crucial for algorithms in cryptographic protocols, and other areas requiring fast modular arithmetic operations.
+NTT is particularly useful because it enables efficient polynomial multiplication under modulo arithmetic, crucial for algorithms in cryptographic protocols and other areas requiring fast modular arithmetic operations.

 There exists also INTT which is the inverse operation of NTT.
 INTT can take as input an output sequence of integers from an NTT and reconstruct the original sequence.

-# Using NTT
+## Using NTT

-### Supported curves
+### Supported fields

-NTT supports the following curves:
+NTT supports the following fields:

+`babybear`, `stark252`

+And the scalar field of the following curves:

-`bls12-377`, `bls12-381`, `bn-254`, `bw6-761`
+`bls12-377`, `bls12-381`, `bn254`, `bw6-761`

-## Supported Bindings
+### Supported Bindings

 - [Golang](../golang-bindings/ntt.md)
 - [Rust](../rust-bindings/ntt.md)